 Casa Ferran Guardiola, Art Deco residential building in L'Antiga Esquerra de l'Eixample, Spain.

 The building was designed in 1929 by architect Joan Guardiola Martinez as a private home for his brother Ferran.
-Its design blended Art Deco elements with influences from the Austrian Secession movement.
+Alongside Art Deco forms, the design shows clear influence from the Austrian Secession movement, which was gaining attention across Europe at the time.

 The community of curious travelers